dotnet/docs/docs/framework/configure-apps/file-schema/wcf/udpbinding.md

 |[\<bindings>](../../../../../docs/framework/configure-apps/file-schema/wcf/bindings.md)|This element holds a collection of standard and custom bindings.|

 ## Remarks
  The UdpBinding allows WCF services to communicate over the UDP transport.
-It allows for “fire and forget” message exchanges where a client sends a message to a service and expects no response back.
+It allows for "fire and forget" message exchanges where a client sends a message to a service and expects no response back.

 ## Example
  The following example shows how to configure the <xref:System.ServiceModel.UdpBinding> using the <`udpBinding`> element.